anvetsu/reo/docs/tut.md

 As the representation of data becomes more complex, computer users tend to depend on specialized tools.
 For example, spreadsheet programs are used for visualizing and manipulating tabular data.

-In contrast, Motto strives to be a powerful tool that can deal with data in many forms and shapes.
-The user interface to Motto is an elegant programming language that you can pick up in a weekend.
-This makes Motto a more expressive and scalable tool than a point-and-click GUI program.
+In contrast, Reo strives to be a powerful tool that can deal with data in many forms and shapes.
+The user interface to Reo is an elegant programming language that you can pick up in a weekend.
+This makes Reo a more expressive and scalable tool than a point-and-click GUI program.

 It is hoped that this tutorial will convince you of the veracity of the preceding paragraph.